johnsoid/kovia_app/README.md

 # or
 yarn build
 ```
 This command builds the application for production usage.

-Ensure environment variables are correctly configured in your production environment.
+**Production Deployment:**
+- The app is deployed to Firebase App Hosting via GitHub Actions on every push to the `main` branch.
+- Environment variables are injected via Firebase Secret Manager (not `.env.local`).
+- The live app is available at: [https://kovia-app-v1--kovia-connect.us-central1.hosted.app](https://kovia-app-v1--kovia-connect.us-central1.hosted.app)

 ### Linting